vidjil/vidjil/doc/vidjil-algo.md

   - `-uu` gives the same set of files, including **all** not detected reads (including `UNSEG too short` and `UNSEG too few V/J`), and `-uuu` further outputs all these reads in a file `out/basename.undetected.vdj.fa`.

-Again, as these options may generate large files, they are generally not recommended.
+As these options may generate large files, they are generally not recommended.
 However, they are very useful in some situations, especially to understand why some dataset gives low detection rate.
 For example `-uu -X 1000` splits the not detected reads from the 1000 first reads.